Competition Rules

 6. Submission Guidelines

-2. Participants must submit a link to their published work in the Entropretty app to the competition system of the event host for judgment.
+1. Participants must submit a link and a screenshot of their published work in the Entropretty app to the competition system of the event host for judgment.

 Seed Details